-- At its meeting today, the Public Audit Committee will take evidence from the Auditor General for Scotland (AGS) on his report on The 2020/21 audit of the Scottish Government Consolidated Accounts, which was published on 16 December 2021. - 2.
+- At its meeting today, the Public Audit Committee will take further oral evidence from the Auditor General for Scotland (AGS) on his report on The 2020/21 audit of the Scottish Government Consolidated Accounts, which was published on 16 December 2021. - 2.
+The Committee first took evidence from the AGS on this report on 20 January 2022, where it agreed to take further evidence from the AGS on his report. - 3.
 The AGS has prepared a note on the key messages from the report which, along with a copy of the report, can be found in the Annexe.

-Clerks to the Committee 17 January 2022
+Clerks to the Committee 24 January 2022